kzed-1/ruby-cli-app/README.md

 > ./my_program sticker small
 Style: matte

+## Librarys Used
+this program uses the RSpec gem for testing this file comes with a gemfile with rspec listed in it, make sure to bundle install to get RSpec in order to run tests

 ## Instructions on running the program
 This program runs on ther terminal, my setup is on mac os